dhwanil-thakkar/ansible-playground/README.md

 # ansible-playground
 This repository provides a simple Ubuntu docker container to create ansible-child machines.
+A detailed explaination can be found in a blog [here](https://dhwanil.com/2023/11/22/creating-an-ansible-lab-environment-using-dockers-an-ansible-playground/).

 ### Requirements